OSGeo/OSGeoLive-doc/doc/quickstart/pywps_quickstart.rst

 ------------------------

   The `pywps-flask` service is just an example and not designed for production.
-  There is in alternative a Django based service, `pywps-django <https://github.com/jorgejesus/pywps-django>`_.
+  One possible alternative is a Django based service, `pywps-django <https://github.com/jorgejesus/pywps-django>`_.
 The documentation provides further details on how to `set up a production service <http://pywps.readthedocs.io/en/latest/deployment.html>`_ with `Apache <https://httpd.apache.org/>`_ or `nginx <https://nginx.org/>`_ and `Gunicorn <http://gunicorn.org/>`_.